 Principal Investigator, California Initiative to Advance Precision Medicine

-Atul Butte is the director of the Institute of Computational Health Sciences (ICHS) at the UC San Francisco and is a Professor of Pediatrics.
+Atul Butte is the director of the Bakar Computational Health Sciences Institute at the UC San Francisco and is a Distinguished Professor of Pediatrics.

-He is also the Executive Director of Clinical Informatics for UC Health Sciences and Services, a position in which he will assist in the ongoing development and implementation of a UC-wide data warehouse and analytic platform.
+He is also the Chief Data Scientist for UC Health Sciences and Services, a position in which he will assist in the ongoing development and implementation of a UC-wide clinical data warehouse and analytic platform.

 In 2013, Butte was recognized by the White House as an Open Science Champion of Change for promoting science through publicly available data.
 Other recent awards include the 2015 induction into the National Academy of Medicine, the 2014 E. Mead Johnson Award for Research in Pediatrics, the 2013 induction into the American Society for Clinical Investigation, the 2012 FierceBiotech IT “Top 10 Biotech Techies”, and the 2011 National Human Genome Research Institute Genomic Advance of the Month.
 Butte is also a founder of three investor-backed data-driven companies: Personalis, providing clinical interpretation of whole genome sequences, Carmenta, discovering diagnostics for pregnancy complications, and NuMedii, finding new uses for drugs through open molecular data.

 Senior Health Advisor, Governor’s Office of Planning and Research